This mayo-less potato salad with capers and dill is a low-effort, high-impact summer side perfect for any cookout or barbecue.

-There are not many recipes I would consider my “signature” dishes, but this dill potato salad with capers is definitely the leader of the shortlist.
-It’s one of my favorite things to cook in the warmer months, and I usually make it at least once on our annual summer camping trip.
-And if it’s easy enough to make in the woods, trust me – it’s an absolute breeze in a home kitchen.
+Okay, JK… thankfully, there’s room for all kinds.
+But this dill potato salad with capers has been my personal go-to for years.
+There are not many recipes I would consider my “signature” dishes, but this one tops the shortlist.
+It’s one of my favorite things to cook in the warmer months, and I usually make it at least once during our annual summer camping trip, where – not to toot my own horn – people go crazy for it.

-This herbed potato salad forgoes mayo in favor of a light and bright olive oil dressing with lemon, raw garlic, and mustard.
+This herbed potato salad forgoes mayo in favor of a light and bright olive oil dressing with lemon, garlic, and mustard.
 The briny capers and obscene amount of dill make every bite pop with flavor.

 Key Ingredients + Substitutions